Safeguards for risky commands

 - Runs the search.

 - Displays the search in the Search bar so that you can review the SPL.
 Use this option to copy the syntax of the search.
 Send a copy of the search, along with any information about the source of the link, to your system administrator.

 Only Splunk Enterprise users with write permissions to the Splunk Enterprise instance can edit the

-web.conf file to turn off the warning dialog box.
+web.conf configuration file to turn off the risky SPL command warning dialog box.
 If you use Splunk Cloud, it is not possible to turn off the warning.

 Turn off the warning for a specific command